joshcjohns/Kernout/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ##Credits
-Special thansk to the [Pygments](http://pygments.org/) team for their excellent syntax highlighting tools.
+Special thanks to the [Pygments](http://pygments.org/) team for their excellent syntax highlighting tools.